-Today it is only too evident that this warning came true, for the movement is going through a serious crisis.
-This can be seen from the considerable reduction in numbers of people attending the lectures and services and also of Journal listed practitioners.
-Naturally the importance of a spiritual idea cannot be measured in numbers, in quantities, but in qualities: "A small group of wise thinkers is better than a wilderness of dullards and stronger than the might of empires."
-(My 162:7).
-It is very gratifying to hear that the textbook is still selling well, which would indicate that there is a growing number of students who study Christian Science outside any religious framework.
-Also, one can see the tendency to disengage from organised religion; our time seems to have become ripe for Science.
+It is very gratifying to hear that the Textbook is still selling well, which would indicate that there is a growing number of students who study Christian Science outside any religious framework.
+Also, one can see the tendency to disengage from organized religion; our time seems to have become ripe for Science.

 We should not blame the Church for this situation.
 We should blame ourselves.
-Mary Baker Eddy gave the textbook to all students.
+Mary Baker Eddy gave the Textbook to all students.
 We have to live according to it; the Church cannot live it for us.
-We are independent thinkers who have been given the right to investigate the textbook.
+We are independent thinkers who have been given the right to investigate the Textbook.
 The future of Christian Science is the responsibility of every student.
 We decide what happens to Mary Baker Eddy's spiritual legacy.
-Thinking Christian Sciencists are beginning to understand that Christian Science is a Science, that is, more than a static set of religious dogmas.
+Thinking Christian Scientists are beginning to understand that Christian Science is a Science, that is, more than a static set of religious dogmas.

-Today the question is whether the movement will face these facts and if so whether it is strong and brave enough to set the ship on a scientific course?
+Today the question is whether the movement will face these facts and, if so, whether it is strong and brave enough to set the ship on a scientific course?
 Since Doorly's time much has changed.
 The present Board of Directors is not responsible for what the Board did 30 years ago.
 I see no reason why the present or a future Board should not correct the situation without losing face.
-This would be no unusual move.
+This would not be an unusual move.
 Such things happen everywhere and all the time in all the fields of sciences.
 No body of people can be expected to be infallible, but anyone who corrects a mistake can only win respect.
-The movement badly needs the benevolence, the good will and the cooperation of each sincere student.
+The movement badly needs the benevolence, the good will, and the cooperation of each sincere student.

-Instead of using up so much time and energy on church quarrels, the movement could only gain by channelling the best qualities of the members into the study of the Science of Christian Science.
-Instead of criticizing the organization and its administration, our love, energy and time should be devoted to the understanding of the system of Science; then the higher would govern the lower scientifically, bringing forth a spiritual solution which would determine the right human solution.
-Then the prerequisite for church government would be fulfilled: "It will evolve scientifically" (My 342:27).
+Instead of using up so much time and energy on church quarrels, the movement could only gain by channeling the best qualities of the members into the study of the Science of Christian Science.
+Instead of criticizing the organization and its administration, our love, energy, and time should be devoted to the understanding of the system of Science; then the higher would govern the lower scientifically, bringing forth a spiritual solution which would determine the right human solution.
+Then the prerequisite for church government would be fulfilled: "It will evolve scientifically" (My.
+342:27).